Follow BLOCH's simple guide to sewing ribbons and elastics on pointe shoes, and make sure your new pair of pointe shoes are secure and ready to go!

 - Repeat with the three remaining ribbons

-- Place the elastic about one-half or one inch from heel seam.
+- Place the elastic about one-half or one inch from the heel seam.
 You’ll want the band to feel snug, but not too tight.
 Again, this positioning will be unique to every foot so ask your teacher if you’re unsure

 - Using the same whipstitch technique as above, sew a box around the perimeter securing the elastic to the inner lining of the shoe